F2906699/ckfinder3-java/README.md

 # CKFinder 3 for Java !!  licenseName  and licenseKey is OK!

-This repository contains ready-to-use code samples created for the CKFinder Java connector.

 ## Run the demo application

 1. Clone this repository (or download ZIP).